Tilt: a platform that connects students with financial aid opportunities

 - Vyacheslav Ksendzyk

 Tilt helps students to find and select colleges that will offer them the best deal.
 Glow, in its turn, helped Tilt to redesign its website as well as a platform for students.
 Our goal was to simplify the process for high school graduates when looking for college opportunities and create a place where prospective students can organize all information they need for admission.

 Tilt works like a swiss watch

-Tilt’s competitive advantage in the education industry is a personal approach to every high school graduate that is looking for bright future in college.
-Every application is processed by Tilt employees that adds a personal touch to brand and client communication.
+Tilt’s competitive advantage in the education industry is a personal approach to every high school graduate who is looking for a bright future in college.
+Every application is processed by Tilt employees who add a personal touch to brand and client communication.
 Therefore, the platform stands out in the industry to help each and everyone on their platform to make a right decision for their future.

 Students enrolled in 2019